-Many sites providing green infrastructure offer the opportunity for informal recreation, through the inclusion of walking and cycling paths, mountain biking or specialist tourism such as bird watching.
-Neighbourhood-scale green infrastructure can be important in enabling people to take regular, informal exercise.
-A £5.77 million pilot project on the embedding of green social prescribing into community-based healthcare to tackle physical and mental ill health was launched by Government in 2020.
+Many sites providing green infrastructure offer the opportunity for informal recreation, through the inclusion of multi-user paths or provision for activities such as mountain biking or bird watching.
+Neighbourhood-scale green infrastructure can be important in enabling people to take regular, informal exercise or participate in sport.
+A two-year Government-funded £5.77 million project ran between 2021-2023 to pilot the embedding of green social prescribing into community-based healthcare to tackle physical and mental ill health.